genryjiang/qnx-setup/README.md

 code --install-extension eclipse-cdt.vscode-trace-extension
 code --install-extension qnx.qnx-vscode
 ```
-After you havea installed the above extensions, open VSCode and open settings (either UI or the .json file).
+After you have installed the above extensions, open VSCode and open settings (either UI or the .json file).

 If you are using the UI, search `@ext:qnx.qnx-vscode`